LDAV-Symposium/2023/_pages/call-for-papers.md

 * Scalable visualization and exploration methods
 * Ensemble data visualization and analysis
 * In-situ data analysis

-We are also interested in understanding state of the art techniques,
-including:
 * Best practices for large data visualization
 * End-to-end system solutions in a large data context
 * Industry solutions for big data analysis and visualization

-We are interested in research on the context of visualization,
-including:
 * Collaboration or/and co-design of large data analysis with domain experts
 * Topics in cognitive issues specific to manipulating and understanding large data
 * Application case studies
 * New challenges in visualizing experimental, observational, or simulation data

-### Full Papers
-Full papers should have a maximum length of 9 pages with up to two (2) additional pages allowed for only references (maximum total of 11 pages).
-Full papers may make contributions in techniques, systems, applications, evaluations, or theory.
-The contributions of full papers are reviewed based on their novelty, contribution, replicability, and evaluation.

-#### New this year!
-The Best Paper for IEEE LDAV will be published directly in IEEE Transactions on Visualization and Computer Graphics (TVCG).
-Further, other excellent papers will be encouraged to submit journal versions of their work to TVCG (at least 30% new scientific/technical content), with reviewer continuity.

-### Short Papers
-Short papers should have a length of 4-5 pages in total.
-Short papers are a venue to report smaller contributions than full papers.
-Position papers and showcases of interesting application of visualization are good topics for short papers.
-Technique, system, application, evaluation, or theory papers that have a smaller contribution than a full paper can also be submitted as a short paper.
+As part of the review criteria, reviewers will be asked to assess whether the contribution is in scope for LDAV, i.e., whether it considers "large data".
+Therefore, we strongly encourage you to clearly identify the "large data" aspect you address.

+For LDAV, we define large data to be data of size and complexity that require innovation to be processed and understood.
+With respect to size, the techniques for handling this data require either using atypical hardware or specialized techniques that run on typical hardware.
+Examples of atypical hardware include supercomputers or novel hardware (such as a just-released GPU, an understudied device like a FPGA, or a high-resolution display), with corresponding techniques including, for example, efficient parallelization.
+There are many examples of specialized techniques that enable typical hardware to operate effectively on large data; canonical examples including multi-resolution and streaming techniques.
+With respect to complexity, techniques in scope for LDAV should be illuminating data sets that are considerably larger than typical for a given task, for example, but not restricted to: rendering, layout, analysis, etc.  Finally, data may be large relative to the resources available, and such examples are welcomed at LDAV.
+For example, novel techniques may be needed to visualize or analyze data on a Raspberry Pi or sensor network.

 ## Submission